westminsterwooster/wpc-tech-docs-guest/docs/documentation/video/inputs.md

 This article details the different projector inputs within Mackey Hall and how to switch between inputs.

-Follow the steps below to lower the projector screen.

 ---

 ## 1. Connecting Devices